 - Official high school transcripts if you are currently completing high school, or you have graduated and have less than 24 college-level transfer credits.

 - Official college and university transcripts for all institutions where coursework has been taken.

-- Official ACT or SAT Test scores if you are currently completing high school, or you have graduated and have less than 24 college-level transfer credits, unless it's been more than two years since you finished high school (graduated in 2016 or before).
+- Official ACT or SAT Test scores if you are currently completing high school, or you have graduated and have less than 24 college-level transfer credits, unless it"s been more than two years since you finished high school (graduated in 2016 or before).

 Submitting High School, College, and University Transcripts:

-If your school is not set up to send these documents digitally, they can be mailed in a signed and sealed envelope.
+By mail: They can be mailed in a signed and sealed envelope.
 Please email email@example.com to confirm the transcripts have been sent.
 Our mailing address is: